Profiling a camera with darktable-chart

 In the source image tab, select your PFM exported RAW file as image and for chart your Color Checker chart file.
 Then fit the displayed grid on your image.

 Make sure that the inner rectangular of the grid is completely inside of the color field, see Figure 8.
-If it is to big, you can use the size slider in the top right corner to adjust it.
+If it is too big, you can use the size slider in the top right corner to adjust it.
+Better too small than too large.

-In the next tab as the mode you have to select color chart image and as the reference image select the PFM exported JPEG file which corresponds to the RAW file in the source image tab.
+If you are creating a color profile to match the manufacturers color processing in body, you will want to select color chart image and as the reference image select the PFM exported JPEG file which corresponds to the RAW file in the source image tab.
 Once opened you need to resize the grid again to match the Color Checker in your image.
 Adjust the size with the slider if necessary.

 In this tab you’re asked to select the patches with the gray ramp.
 For the ‘X-Rite Color Checker Passport’ these are the ‘NEU1 ..
 NEU8’ fields.
-The input number of final patches defines how many editable color patches the resulting style will use within the color look up table module.
-More patches gives a better result but slows down the process.
-I think 32 is a good compromise.
+Newer version of darktable automatically detect the gray ramps!
+The input field number of final patches defines how many editable color patches the resulting style will use within the color look up table module.
+More patches give a better result but slows down the process.
+I think 28 is a good compromise but you might want to user the maxium of 49.

 Once you have done this click on ‘process’ to start the calculation.
 The quality of the result in terms of average delta E and maximum delta E are displayed below the button.
 These data show how close the resulting style applied to the source image will be able to match the reference values – the lower the better.

 In the export window you should already get a good name for the style.
-Add a leading zero for ISO values smaller than 1000 get get correct sorting in the styles module, for example: ILCE-7M3_ISO0100_JPG.dtstyle.
+Add a leading zero for ISO values smaller than 1000 get correct sorting in the styles module, for example: ILCE-7M3_ISO0100_JPG.dtstyle.
 The JPG in the name should indicate that we fitted against a JPG file.
-If you fitted against a CIE file, remove it.
-If you applied a creative style to the JPG, probably add it at the end of the file name and style name.
+If you fitted against a CIE file, remove the CIE filename from the style name.
+If you applied a creative style (for example, a film emulation or filter in the camera). to the JPG, probably add it at the end of the file name and style name.

 To use your just created style, you need to import it in the style module in the lighttable.
 In the lighttable open the module on the right and click on ‘import’.
 Select the dtstyle file you created to add it.
 Once imported you can select a raw file and then double click on the style in the ‘style module’ to apply it.